OilSausagee/CloudAdapter/README.md

 ```

-This will launch a web interface where you can upload remote sensing images and view the segmentation results.
+This will launch a web interface where you can upload remote sensing images and view the segmentation results.The Gradio demo allows users to upload remote sensing images, run cloud segmentation, and visualize the results.

-## Gradio Demo

-The Gradio demo allows users to upload remote sensing images, run cloud segmentation, and visualize the results.
 It can be easily modified to suit custom datasets or tasks.

 ## Citation